Bitterne Guild F.C.

-Bitterne Guild were an amateur football club, based in Bitterne - an eastern suburb of Southampton, Hampshire.
+Bitterne Guild F.C. were an amateur football club, based in Bitterne - an eastern suburb of Southampton, Hampshire.
 They disbanded during World War I and did not reform once the conflict was finally over.

 History

-Bitterne Guild F.C. were established circa 1896 and spent their early days playing friendlies before joining a variety of short lived local Leagues.
+Bitterne Guild were established circa 1896 and spent their early days playing friendlies before joining a variety of short lived local Leagues.

 In 1905 the club took up residence at The Veracity Ground on Sholing Common, joined the Hampshire League and also began entering national cup competitions.

 In those days, it was not uncommon for teams to play in more than one league in the same season, and in 1908 Bitterne Guild became founder members of the Southampton Football Association - winning the inaugural Senior League title and retaining it a year later.
 Further success arrived in 1911 when they won the Southampton Senior Cup (3-0 against Eastleigh Athletic at The Dell, Southampton), after reaching the two previous finals.

 In order to attract wider support, the club was re-branded as Woolston F.C. in 1912 and again won the Senior League title.
 Two years later they again won the Southampton Senior Cup (2-1 against Rifle Depot) before the Great War stopped them playing, sadly never to reform.